SparkDev97/LaetusDocumentation/README.md

 The callbacks are as follows:
 ```
 laetusKeyPlaneDidChange(state) - Called when the keyboard becomes visible or the keyboards 'KeyPlane' changes.
-The possible states are: "Letters", "Numbers", "Emoji", "NumberPad".
+The possible states are: "Letters", "CapitalLetters", "Numbers", "Emoji", "NumberPad".
+laetusRawKeyPlaneDidChange(state) - Called when the keyplane changes.
+This is the raw value used by iOS internally, so may give more information.

 laetusDictationViewWillShow() - Called when the dictation view appears
 laetusDictationViewWillHide() - Called when the dictation view disappears